25 April 2024

 Animator and illustrator Kristina Dufková will be unveiling her feature-length directorial debut, the puppet animation film Living Large, in the festival’s Contrechamp competition.
 Adapted from the novel La vie, en gros by French author Mikaël Ollivier, the story explores the sensitive and universally resonant theme of childhood obesity.
 Twelve-year-old Ben, a budding chef grappling with his weight, embarks on a transformative journey of dieting, driven by his crush on a girl named Klara and supported by his family and best friend Erik, ultimately regaining his zest for life and mending cherished relationships.
 With a script written by Petr Jarchovský, Dufková’s modern coming-of-age stop-motion film about self-acceptance, love, and friendship is produced by Matěj Chlupáček of Barletta and coproduced by Czech Television, NOVINSKI (Slovakia), and Marc Faye with Novanima Productions (France).
 Gebeka International has already managed to sell the film to several territories in advance of its premiere, including Japan, Spain, Portugal, and countries in the Baltics and the Middle East.

 Another feature-length film coproduced by the Czech Republic, Diplodocus, will have its world premiere outside the competition at Annecy.
 Wojtek Wawszczyk’s 3D CGI animated adventure comedy with live-action sequences, inspired by the vibrant 1980s comic books of Polish author Tadeusz Baranowski, tells the tale of a young dinosaur on a quest to find his vanished parents.
 The film, primarily targeting children aged 6-9, also caters to adults with its nostalgic homage to an era characterized by bold colors and audacious humor.
 The narrative unfolds in a comic-book world, presenting a dual-layered story that oscillates between the author’s reality and the animated universe.
 The project showcases innovative camera techniques and a synthesis of CG animation with hand-painted backgrounds.
-Produced by Human Ark of Poland, coproduced by the Czech full-service animation and post-production studio PFX and the Polish public broadcaster TVP, Diplodocus shares a sales agent with Living Large.
+Produced by Human Film of Poland and the Czech full-service animation and post-production studio PFX, coproduced by by the Polish public broadcaster TVP, DayHey and Mazovia Warsah Film Fund, Diplodocus shares a sales agent with Living Large.
 Gebeka has already sold the film to over 40 countries.

 One of the Czech creators making a return to Annecy this year is Matúš Vizár, the celebrated animator and illustrator who clinched an award here in 2013, captivating audiences with his dystopian sci-fi short Pandas.
 Vizár’s latest work, Free the Chickens, has him appearing in the Short Film Competition once again, albeit this time in a satirical vein.
 The young animator takes a stab at animal rights activists with his story about a rescue operation that spirals out of control, leading to the group getting lost in a forest and grappling with ethical dilemmas concerning the animals they had intended to save.
 Vivid and expressive, characterized by bold lines, Vizár’s work is marked by the distinctive use of irony and abundant visual humor.
 The production of Free the Chicken is supported by the Czech production company nutprodukce and its Slovak counterpart, nutprodukcia.
 The two outfits have a history of producing notable animated projects, including the above-mentioned Tony, Shelly and the Magic Light.